akhiladatta/recommmendation-system/README.md

 # DESIGNING A RECOMMENDATION SYSTEM BASED ON PURCHASE DATA
 ### Description
 This project was done as a part of Hackathon 2 conducted by Univ.ai.
 I build a recommendation system based on purchase data of users being shared in the form of a dataset.
-I used methods like Matrix Factorization, Collaborative filtering etc. to build a Recommendation system.
+I used Baseline algorithm and Collaborative filtering based methods like Matrix Factorization, KNN to build a Recommendation system.
+I also tried hybrid Recommender systems.
+Given Purchase Data does not contain explicit liking of a certain product associated with a user So I had used the frequency(number of times a user brought from a product category) as a representative of the liking.

 ### Dataset
 Dataset is provided by the Hackathon organiser Univ.ai.
 Dataset contains past - purchase data of users.